PeterCamilleri/mini_readline/README.md

 Finally the :window_width option is now ignored.
 Screen width now automatically determined.

-#### Notes
-* Since the compatibility mode does not accept an options hash, the only way to affect options in this case is to modify the MiniReadline::BASE_OPTIONS hash.

 ### Auto-Complete
 The mini readline gem comes with four auto-complete engines.
 These are: